 I grinned back at him, and some of the tension I was feeling disappeared.
 I decided I had the nerve to ask him something I’d noticed.

-“Calvin, how come, at the party, and then behind the gym before the fight, you talked like, well, like what I hear the black kids on TV in the ghetto talking.
+“Calvin, how come, at the party, and then behind the gym before the fight, you talked like, well, how the black kids on TV in the ghetto talk.
 And now you sound just like me.
 How come?”

 He grinned, a sort of embarrassed but proud grin.
 “I’m bilingual.
 Street and regular.
-Kind of like at the gas station, you take your pick, depending on what you need.”
+Kind of like at the gas station, you take your pick of the pumps, depending on what you need.”

 He looked so incredible when he grinned like that.